laiduy98/cose-19/report/report.md

 ## Dataset information

-Before go to preprocessing part, We would like to know some fundamental information of the dataset.
+In this We would like to know some fundamental information of the dataset.

 - The metadata csv file shows that there are more than a milion paper that in the data set.